AvaloniaCommunity/MessageBox.Avalonia/README.md

 To start you shold install MessageBox.Avalonia Nuget package or download this repo.
 Class MessageBox has 3 static metods to show msgBox (like wpf).
-Dilog show, show to result and just show
+Dialog show, show to result and just show

-Easyeat method to show is :
+Easyest method to show is :
 ` MessageBox.Show("test","MyTest");`

 Just set title and content.